New cars are expensive and begin losing their value as soon as they’re driven off the showroom floor. That’s why we advocate buying used.

 7. Replace aging tires

-Old tires can give away your car’s age, making it appear older than it is.
+Old tires can give away your well-maintained car’s age or make it appear even older than it is.

 Tires take on a decayed look that’s sometimes is referred to as “tire dry rot” as they age.
 The condition is characterized by cracks in the tire sidewalls, which are caused by the passage of time and exposure to the elements.